martamaja10/vlq-BtoTW-RDF/condor/HowThingsWork.md

 $ python2 runCondorJobs.py False True
 ```

-There are two things to change depending on what condor jobs you want to submit
+There are three things to change depending on what condor jobs you want to submit:
+- sample_dic (The name of a dictionary from samples.py containing the samples you want to loop over to submit)
 - filesPerJob (The number of files submitted with each job)
-- sample_dic (The name of a dictionary from samples.py containing the samples you want to loop over to submit)
+- jobsPerSample (Number of divisions per sample)

+Only one of filesPerJob and jobsPerSample will be used for each sample.
+Currently, only TTToSemiLeptonic samples use jobsPerSample, and all the rest use filesPerJob.
+This can be changed with an if statement on line 83.

 Condor jobs will only submit files together that come from the same sample.
 You don't need to worry about filesPerJob including files from different samples in the same condor job.